Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Mitral regurgitation - failure of the mitral valve, leading to the emergence of flow from the left ventricle (LV) into the left atrium during systole.
-Symptoms of mitral regurgitation are palpitations, shortness of breath and holosistolic noise at the apex of the heart.
-The diagnosis of mitral regurgitation is established by physical examination and echocardiography.
-Patients with moderate, asymptomatic mitral regurgitation should be monitored, but progressive or symptomatic mitral regurgitation is an indication for the restoration or replacement of the mitral valve.
+Mitral regurgitation is a leakage of the mitral valve that results in flow from the left ventricle (LV) into the left atrium during systole.
+Symptoms of mitral regurgitation include palpitations, dyspnea, and a holosystolic murmur at the apex.
+The diagnosis of mitral regurgitation is made by physical examination and echocardiography.
+Patients with mild, asymptomatic mitral regurgitation should be monitored, but progressive or symptomatic mitral regurgitation is an indication for mitral valve repair or replacement.

-Causes of the mitral regurgitation
+Causes mitral regurgitation

-Symptoms of the mitral regurgitation
+Symptoms mitral regurgitation

 Where does it hurt?

-Diagnostics of the mitral regurgitation
+Diagnostics mitral regurgitation

 What do need to examine?